dorddis/Gymzy/src/ai-context/outlines/gymzy-intelligent-agent-enhancement-guide.md

     *   Test end-to-end flow:
         1. User: "double it" -> Agent: Asks clarification.
         2. User: "double the sets" -> Agent: Executes modification and confirms.
-    *   Test cases where user input doesn't match clarification options.
+    *   Test cases where user input doesn&apos;t match clarification options.
 *   **Acceptance Criteria:** All tests pass, demonstrating robust clarification handling.

 ### 2.4.
 Expected Outcome
 At the end of this phase, the agent will be able to engage in a simple but complete multi-turn dialogue to resolve ambiguity.
-For example, if the user says "double it," the agent will ask for specifics, understand the user's reply, and then execute the correctly specified action.
+For example, if the user says "double it," the agent will ask for specifics, understand the user&apos;s reply, and then execute the correctly specified action.
 This removes the simulation currently in place.

 ---
 *Guide to be continued in subsequent steps.*